 Everyone knows about Swindon’s incredible railway history, and the effect it had on the world during its heyday.
 But fewer people are aware of is Swindon’s aviation heritage.
 But this piece of public art at the Orbital centre in north Swindon is doing its bit to spread the word.

-In the Orbital Shopping Centre in North Swindon, there’s a celebration of the town’s commitment to being at the forefront of transportation and the defence of the nation.
+This public art piece celebrates the town’s commitment to being at the forefront of transportation and the defence of the nation.

 The centre piece is a sculpture based on the shape and size of a Spitfire wing in honour of the aircraft built in Swindon towards the end of World War II.

-About the sculpture
+About the Made in Swindon sculpture

 The research and design of the sculpture and other works around the Orbital, is the work of local historian/artist Mike Pringle, of Green Rook.
 Mike is also director of the Richard Jefferies Museum near Coate Water.

-The figures within the wing represent the men and women of Swindon involved in the town’s aviation heritage, both in the sky and on the ground.
+The figures within the wing represent the men and women of Swindon involved in the town’s aviation heritage.
+Both in the sky and on the ground.
 Swindon provided pilots for the Battle of Britain, and female pilots for transporting planes from one place to another.
 Besides that, many women working on aircraft repair and construction.

 Inthe centre of the sculpture, the two uprights and the glass panels represent tracks and sleepers of the railways.
 Out of which Swindon’s rich engineering heritage was born.

 The management of Orbital shopping park, Broad Gates Estates, commissioned the public art on behalf of British Land.
 Local fabricators, Stainless Supplies Limited laser cut and welded the sculpture.

 For more on the Spitfire you see above: